 - Security Clearance: This position may require obtaining a security clearance.

 Phoenix offers an exceptional benefit and compensation package in a transparent, collaborative team environment and is proud to be an Equal Employment Opportunity and Affirmative Action employer.
 We celebrate diversity and are committed to creating an inclusive environment for all employees.
-If this opportunity peaks your interest and you feel Phoenix may be the organization for you, we look forward to hearing from you.
+If this opportunity piques your interest and you feel Phoenix may be the organization for you, we look forward to hearing from you.

 “Eligibility for employment is conditioned on an individual’s ability to qualify for access to information subject to U.S. Export Controls regulations (U.S. Citizen, U.S. Permanent Resident, Asylee or Refugee).
 Also, an individual’s eligibility may be conditioned based upon access to information classified under the Atomic Energy Act requiring pre-employment drug test, fingerprinting, and a criminal background check.”